jjesusfilho/JurisPsql/README.md

 legal PostgreSQL databases from R.

-Most of the functions are primarily concern with jurimetric needs not found in the `dbplyr` package, but they are useful to whoever work texts too.
+Most of the functions are primarily concern with jurimetric needs not found in the `dbplyr` package, but they are useful to whoever works texts too.

 ## Installation